pufferpanel/documentation/source/faq.rst

 Currently, there exist only templates for discord bots (python, js and JDA), found in the `templates repository <https://github.com/PufferPanel/templates/>`_ (can be imported directly from the panel).

-If you want to host another type of bot, you'll need to create a template by yourself, this is quite straight forward and there are plenty of  `example templates <https://github.com/PufferPanel/templates/>`_ to work from.
+If you want to host another type of bot, you'll need to create a template yourself.
+This is quite straight forward and there are plenty of  `example templates <https://github.com/PufferPanel/templates/>`_ to work from.